hackhubs/Insurance_charge_predictor-online/README.md

 # Build and deploy machine learning web app using PyCaret and Streamlit#

-# Step to run the projecy
+# Step to run the project

 1. Download the repository
 2 create a virtual environment:- pythom -m venv venv  then write venv\Scripts\activate